hanpari/sovereign/source/02/066_scapegoat.md

 Before he could leave, Simone moved.

-"Wait for a second, Khamal," she said in the crispy, singing voice.
+"Wait for a second, Khamal," she said in a crispy, singing voice.
 "Stay still!"

 Dressed in a nightgown, Simone stood up, poured water into the glass, and drank it thirstily.

 "I'm great," she responded to Gromov's inquiring glance.
 "I'm grateful for the chance you gave me, my dearest..."

 Being sure she intended to use Doll's favorite salutation, Gromov smirked, amused he had gained another daughter.
-And he did not even sleep with Samara.
+And he even did not sleep with Samara.
 If things proceeded this way, he would become the father of an endless crowd without being physically engaged.

-Thankfully, Simone was clever enough to stop before Zhutra could marvel at what kind of games they had enjoyed in bed.
+Thankfully, Simone was clever enough to stop before Zhutra could marvel at what kind of games they had been enjoying.
 Stretching up, she watched her teacher with a naughty and gleeful expression.

-"What an incredible enjoyment," she purred.
+"What an incredible experience," she purred.
 "I met a new world, broadened my horizons, and my body is not the same anymore.
 All that thanks to Sava."

-While Zhutra failed to recognize the hidden meaning behind her words, Gromov inspected Simone with his discerning eyes.
-Her brain changed, reminded a mix of the artificial and human aura.
+While Zhutra failed to recognize the hidden meaning behind the words, Gromov inspected Simone.
+Her brain changed, exuding a mix of the artificial and human aura.
 She had every right to claim that Samara was her mother now.

 "Wonderful, wonderful!"
 Zhutra gabbled and, once again, tried to run away.
 "Splendid!
 Joy-ous!
 I...
 I was worrying without reason.
 Silly me!"